RedRover-NAIT/RedRover/README.md

 # Moving-RedRover
-The first step to a smart and moving robot
+The first step to a intelligent and mobile robot